BDgraph: An R Package for Bayesian Structure Learning in Graphical Models: The BDgraph environment

-The argument {\tt method} determines the type of methods, GGMs or GCGMs.
-Option ``{\tt ggm}'' is based on Gaussian graphical models (Algorithm \ref{algorithm:BDMCMC-GGMs}).
-It is designed for multivariate Gaussian data.
-Option ``{\tt gcgm}'' is based on the GCGMs (Algorithm \ref{algorithm:BDMCMC-GCGMs}).
-It is designed for non-Gaussian data such as, non-Gaussian continuous, discrete or mixed data.
+The argument \code{method} determines the type of methods, GGMs, GCGMs.
+Option ``\code{ggm}'' is based on Gaussian graphical models (Algorithm \ref{algorithm:BDMCMC-GGMs}) that is designed for multivariate Gaussian data.
+Option ``\code{gcgm}'' is based on the GCGMs (Algorithm \ref{algorithm:BDMCMC-GCGMs}) that is designed for non-Gaussian data such as, non-Gaussian continuous, discrete or mixed data.